Life insurance

 First, ROP policies are relatively rare.
 You may only find a handful of companies that offer a return of premium term life insurance policy or ROP rider for a traditional term life policy.
 That means less room to compare quotes and other benefits.

 Generally, the return of premium amount is simply the total premiums you paid into the policy during the term.
 That is, you don’t get interest.
 It’s also important to stay current on your premium payments.
 If you lapse in your payments or end the policy before the term expires, your agreement may state that you forfeit the premiums you’ve already paid.
-Insurance providers make money on ROP life insurance policies in a few ways.
-First, not everyone stays current on their premium payments.
-Lapsing in payments or surrendering a policy could forfeit the premiums a customer has paid to that point.
-Insurance companies may also have their own internal processes to earn interest or other gains on the premiums during the term, and they may not pass these gains to you.
-Finally, not all companies that offer ROP return the entire premium (e.g., John Hancock reportedly offers up to 75 percent back rather than the full premium amount), so it’s important to read the details carefully.

 Is ROP Worth the Money?

 A major advantage of an ROP term life insurance policy is getting your premiums back, essentially bringing you to net $0 for your coverage after the term ends (if you don’t count factors like opportunity cost).
-The main downside is that in the meantime, you’ll pay more than for a traditional term life insurance policy.
+The main downside is that in the meantime, you may pay more than for a traditional term life insurance policy.

 It’s tough to say exactly how much more expensive a return of premium policy will be.
 Some sources say you can expect ROP life insurance to cost roughly two to three times as much as a comparable term life insurance policy.
 Many more life insurance providers offer traditional term life policies than ROP policies, so it’s possible that comparing quotes could lead you to a term life policy that’s much more affordable than the ROP options available to you.